Some picnic part I finds Janet and Santie organising a beach party for the firm.

 Janet looked up in surprise at her boss...

-Bernard Preston is a semi retired chiropractor, turned greenie.
-Becoming self sufficient in electricity and water, and fruit and veg has become a stirring passion; delve into the rest of the site on how to build a solar powered generator, or how to grow radishes.
+Bernard Preston is a semi retired DC, turned greenie, and author of yarns like Some Picnic, Part I. Becoming self sufficient in electricity and water, and fruit and veg has become a stirring passion; delve into the rest of the site on how to build a solar powered generator, or how to grow radishes.